lp2399/lp2399/README.md

 - 👋 Hi, I’m @lp2399
 - 👀 I’m interested in Data Science and Python programming.
 I also like number theory and cryptography
-- 🌱 I’m currently learning data analysis with Pandas, and SQL (PostgreSQL)
+- 🌱 I’m currently learning how to be a prompt engineer, for software development and Data Science.
 - 💞️ I’m looking to collaborate on open source projects or projects for non-profit organizations.
 - 📫 How to reach me luis.luis2325@gmail.com